Welcome to JCMsuite’s Matlab® guide! ¶

 This document shows how to use

 JCMsuite together with the high-level scripting language Matlab.
-This makes it is possible to setup complicated problems in a scripting-like manner and allows for a simple and flexible way to define parameter dependent problems and to run parameter scans.
+This allows to setup complicated problems in a scripting-like manner and presents a simple and flexible way to define parameter dependent problems and to run parameter scans, optimizations or sensitivity analyses.

 JCMsuite with Matlab is called Embedded Scripting.
 In a nutshell, the structure of the solver input is still based on